 A House of Commons Library briefing paper discussing the EU REACH regulation for chemicals and the potential impacts of Brexit including in relation to a no deal scenario.Jump to full report >>

 REACH is the main EU legislation for the regulation of chemicals in the EU (formally the Registration, Evaluation, Authorisation and Restriction of Chemicals Regulation).
-It requires substances that are manufactured or imported into the EU to be registered with the European Chemicals Agency (ECHA) and provides a framework by which the use of hazardous substances can be restricted.
+It requires substances that are manufactured or imported into the EU (in quantities of more than 1 tonne) to be registered with the European Chemicals Agency (ECHA) and provides a framework by which the use of hazardous substances can be restricted.

 There are also other EU regulations relating to chemicals, this paper only covers REACH.